-Essays are the primary way for you to share your perspectives and plans.
+Your essays are the primary way for you to share your perspectives and plans with the admissions committee.
 The best essays are introspective, genuine and succinct in directly answering our questions and responding to our topics.

 - Essay questions are listed below for both first-time applicants and re-applicants.